elsampsa/valkka-core/README.md

 We're currently at alpha

-### Newest version is 1.2.1
+### Newest version is 1.2.2

+- Using ``glFinish`` in Intel graphics driver OpenGL completely clogged the frame presentation pipeline resulting in lots of dropped frames.
+Removing ``glFinish`` fixed the issue.
+- Reorganized the Python Qt examples

+### Older versions

+1.2.1

 - valkka.multiprocess.base.AsyncBackMessageProcess.run fixed: a separate event loop is needed in the async multiprocess

-### Older versions

 1.2.0